obria006/Autoinjector_2.0/README.md

 ## Install Instructions

 Install the following software to operate the Autoinjector 2.0.
-It is highly advisable to create a virtual environment in which to install the Autoinjector 2.0 software.
+It is highly recommended to create a virtual environment in which to install the Autoinjector 2.0 software.

 ### 1. Python and Autoinjector software